serenamckeenzo/katacoda-scenarios/elastic-training/step2.md

-In this step we will download and install Elasticsearch.
+In this step we will start the Elasticsearch service and ensure it's running correctly.

-Depending on your environment, you can download the Elasticsearch rpm from the Elastic website directly, or use a package manager like yum or apt-get:

 ## Option 1: Download and install manually